SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 horrible - very unpleasant or bad

-frightened - feeling fear or worry
+frightened - (adjective) feeling fear or worry

 general - involving or relating to most or all people, things, or places, especially when these are considered as a unit